kociumba/mole/README.md

 This script sets up the MSVC environment and executes all necessary compilation commands.

 ### Manual Build with CMake

 Alternatively, you can build Mole manually using CMake.
 No pre-installed dependencies are required beyond CMake and MSVC, as all dependencies are fetched by CMake.

-### Visual Studio
+### Visual Studio and Clion

-CMake presets are provided for building Mole in Visual Studio.
-Simply open the project and use the provided presets to configure and build.
+If opening mole in an editor supporting `CMakePresets.json`, presets are provided for building mole in debug and release mode.